joshua-mo-143/chamber/README.md

 Do you have NIH syndrome?
 Me too, which is why I made this web service so I can stop paying £2.99 a month for 1Password.

+## How Boulder works
+There are several moving parts to Boulder:
+- A web server that has can be unlocked and locked as required
+- A command-line interface that serves as the current primary way to interact with a Boulder server
+- The core (which holds methods for storing data, encryption and decryption, and other misc things)

 ## Deployment
 Currently boulder only supports deployment through Shuttle, but Dockerfile deployments should be getting added shortly.